 Tag: Beach Life

-My name is Scott Adams, I’m 50, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
-I stayed in a Central Jaco Airbnb Vacation Rental, an easy stroll from the beach and the restaurants that light up after dark.
+My name is Raymond Taylor, I’m 55, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+I stayed in a Contemporary Airbnb Apartment near Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.
-I also dropped by Mynt Lounge Jaco for a late drink and chill music.

 I kept days simple and active.
-I started with Mynt Bar and Lounge, then fit in Paddle Boarded in Ocean.
-Midweek I added El Novillo Alegre Jaco Restaurant and wrapped up with Miro Mountain Hike.
+I started with Cocal Casino for Gambling, then fit in Moyo Frozen Yogurt in Jaco Walk.
+Midweek I added Tacobar Restaurant and wrapped up with Amara Costa Rica Cocina Mediterranea.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.